omeka/Documentation/source/Reference/libraries/Omeka/Job/Dispatcher/Adapter/Array.rst

     Store dispatched jobs in an array.

-    This is used primarily by unit tests and should not be used in production code.
+    This is used primarily by unit tests and should not be used in productioncode.

     .. php:attr:: _queueName